 → Work plan (extract from GODAE Ocean View work plan

 → Example of Observation Impact Statement Report (Met Office Technical report, Dan Lea)

-The OSEval-TT is coordinated and led by two co-chairs, Peter Oke, CSIRO, Australia and Gilles Larnicol, Mercator Ocean, France.
+The OSEval-TT is coordinated and led by two co-chairs, Peter Oke, CSIRO, Australia and Gilles Larnicol, CLS, France.